 The Australian, or Aussie, accent is hard to miss.
-However, if you’ve ever seen the show The Crocodile Hunter, you’ll quickly realize Australians have some unique slang words.
+However, if you’ve ever seen the show The Crocodile Hunter, you’ll quickly realize Australians have some unique slang terms.
 Not only do they speak fast, but their English vernacular is uniquely their own.
 Explore some fun Australian slang you might try to slip into your everyday conversation.
 You’ll be speaking like you’re from the land Down Under in no time flat.

 40 Most Common Australian Slang Terms

-Common Australian Slang
+Common Australian Slang Words & Phrases

 G’Day!
 Buckle up your seat belts, mates, because you aren’t in Kansas anymore.
 Instead, you’re going to dive head first right into the ‘beauty’ that is Australian slang.
 Are you ready?
 Because this unique language will have you ‘gobsmacked’.